arvidn/libtorrent/trunk/docs/manual.rst

 		void move_storage(boost::filesystem::path const& save_path) const;

 Moves the file(s) that this torrent are currently seeding from or downloading to.
-This operation will only have the desired effect if the given ``save_path`` is located on the same drive as the original save path.
+If the given ``save_path`` is not located on the same drive as the original save path, The files will be copied to the new drive and removed from their original location.
+This will block all other disk IO, and other torrents download and upload rates may drop while copying the file.

 Since disk IO is performed in a separate thread, this operation is also asynchronous.
 Once the operation completes, the ``storage_moved_alert`` is generated, with the new path as the message.

 get_storage_impl()
 ------------------